 LGBTQ – A common abbreviation for lesbian, gay, bisexual, transgender, queer, and questioning people.
 The acronym is used as an umbrella term when talking about non heterosexual and non-cisgender identities, and does not always reflect members of the community.
-The acronym may be expanded to LGBTQIA to include intersex individuals, allies, and/or asexual people, or shortened to LGBQ when discussing only sexual orientation.
+The acronym may be expanded to LGBTQIA to include intersex individuals, and asexuals, or shortened to LGBQ when discussing only sexual identity.

 Lipstick Lesbian – Usually refers to a lesbian with a feminine gender expression.
 Can be used in a positive or a derogatory way, depending on who is using it.
 Is sometimes also used to refer to a lesbian who is seen as automatically passing for heterosexual.

-MSM – “men who have sex with men,” men who engage in same-sex behavior, but who may not necessarily self-identify as gay.
+MSM – “Men who have sex with men,” men who engage in same-gender sexual behavior, but who may not necessarily self-identify as gay or queer.

 Panromantic – Someone who has romantic feelings for a person regardless of their sex or gender.

 Pansexual – An identity term that most often refers to a person who experiences sexual attraction to people of all and/or many gender identities/expressions.
 Also commonly shortened to “pan.”